LuisBosquez/docker-mssql-samples/aspnet-mssql-compose/README.md

     docker-compose build
     ```

 1. Run the `docker-compose up` command.
-After a few seconds, you should be able to open [http://localhost:5000](http://localhost:5000) and see the landing ASP.NET core sample website.
+After a few seconds, you should be able to open [http://localhost:8000](http://localhost:8000) and see the landing ASP.NET core sample website.
+The application is listening on port 80 by default, but we mapped it to port 8000 in the `Dockerfile`.

     ```bash
     docker-compose up